Divya4242/PAGNCstack/README.md

 • Docker Compose >= 1.11

 ## Services and Port Information
-Prometheus is an open-source systems monitoring and alerting toolkit.
+  - **Prometheus**: It is an open-source systems monitoring and alerting toolkit.
 It collects and stores metrics as time series data.

-  •  prometheus: 9090
+    -**Port**: 9090

-Grafana is an open-source platform for monitoring and observability.
+  - **Grafana**: It is an open-source platform for monitoring and observability.
 It provides dashboards and visualizations for your data.

-  •  grafana: 3000
+    - **port**: 3000

 cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.